SebastianSartor/sebastiansartor.github.io/_pages/about.md

 Hi, I´m Sebastian!

-I´m a 1st year doctoral student at the Technical University of Munich (TUM).
+I´m a doctoral student at the Technical University of Munich (TUM).
 At the same time, I´m part of the Management Team at the Center for Digital Technology and Management (CDTM) and affiliated with MIT CSAIL FutureTech lab.

-My goal is to explore the technological trends and limitations of advanced AI systems and general-purpose robots.
-By understanding these factors, I aim to contribute to the development of better systems, fostering a streamlined world free from unnecessary inefficiencies, and allowing people to focus on enjoyable activities rather than monotonous work.
-At the same time, by exploring the implications and making technological advancements transparent I hope to mitigate negative consequences and pave the way for a future where technology serves humanity meaningfully.
-My research focuses on compute, data, model size, neural scaling laws, autonomous agents, benchmarking, open-source AI, the economics of AI, and AI policy.

-Key questions driving my research include:
+My research is dedicated to advancing general-purpose robotics and investigating the role of scaling laws in embodied AI.
+Inspired by breakthroughs in robot foundation models, I believe we are approaching a tangible reality where versatile robotic assistants can play an integral role in human life.
+These models exhibit remarkable generalization across diverse tasks, marking a paradigm shift in robotics.
+Drawing on lessons from natural language processing and other AI domains, my work examines how scaling principles apply to robotics.
+Specifically, I explore the predictability of downstream performance across embodiments, tasks, environments, and data compositions as systems scale.

+Beyond technical scalability, I’m interested in broader challenges in robotics, including how can we generate internet-scale robotics data in a cost and time efficient way, how can we benchmark our general-purpose robotic systems in cost-effective, time-efficient, and comparable way and what’s the optimal balance between language, vision, and sensor data in training models for best performance.
+I am also interested in the societal and economic implications of general-purpose robotics: When will large-scale deployment occur, what tasks will be automated first, and how can we meet demand efficiently across industries?
+Ultimately, my interests span foundational models for robotics, diverse embodiments, and their societal, economic, and policy impacts.

+My approach emphasizes meta-level analysis over model training or algorithm design.
+By deriving qualitative and quantitative insights, I aim to deepen our understanding of embodied AI systems, their scaling behaviors, and their limitations.

+Beyond robotics, I maintain a broad interest in AI research across modalities (e.g., video, music, biology).
+My focus spans technical, economic, and policy dimensions.
+My guiding questions are somehow philosophical and practical:
 > When will we have superintelligent AI systems and general-purpose robotics in our households, similar to cars today?
 > How will our lives change with these systems?
 > What will our systems look like in 10 years, and what will they be capable of?
-> Does scaling current architectural designs lead to superintelligent systems in both virtual and physical worlds?
 > What comes after the development of superintelligent autonomous systems?

-> Will these advancements lead to a better or worse future?
+My ultimate goal is to contribute to the development of safe, versatile, and effective robotics systems that empower individuals, reduce inefficiencies, and enrich lives.
+By addressing both the technical and societal aspects of these advancements, I aim to ensure that technology serves humanity meaningfully and responsibly.

 Previously, I finished my Masters in Management & Technology at the Technical University of Munich (TUM), collaborated with Neil Thompson from the MIT FutureTech lab, spend a semester abroad at UC Berkeley and supported innovation and entrepreneurship education at UnternehmerTUM and at the Center for Digital Technology and Management (CDTM).
 During my Masters, I also published two peer-reviewed papers, two preprints and contributed to a book.
 I completed my Bachelor studies in Mechnical Engineering and Business Administration at the University of Bayreuth, Germany.
 During that time I co-founded and led a team building an autonomous system for an electric race car competing at Formula Student competitions.